terra-money/classic-testnet/bombay-12/README.md

 [addrbook.json](addrbook.json)

-You should place this file in the `~/.terra/config` directory after downloading.
+After the file is downloaded, put it in the the `~/.terra/config` directory.

 ### Known Peers
 ```